SWITCH INDICATIONS

 • Stable brain metastases allowed2†

-KRAZATI 600 mg BID
+KRAZATI 600 mg PO BID

 Until unacceptable toxicity or disease progression1

-Primary endpoint ORR icon
+Primary endpoint ORR

-Select secondary endpoints DOR and Safety icon
+Select secondary endpoints DOR and Safety

-*Platinum-based regimen and an immune checkpoint inhibitor.1
+* Platinum-based regimen and an immune checkpoint inhibitor.1

-Patients were eligible if brain metastases were adequately treated and patients were neurologically stable ≥2 weeks prior to enrollment without the use of corticosteroids or were on a stable or decreasing dose of ≤10 mg daily prednisone (or equivalent).2
+† Patients were eligible if brain metastases were adequately treated and patients were neurologically stable ≥2 weeks prior to enrollment without the use of corticosteroids or were on a stable or decreasing dose of ≤10 mg daily prednisone (or equivalent).2

-BASELINE DEMOGRAPHICS1,2
+BASELINE CHARACTERISTICS1,2

 Key baseline demographics KRYSTAL-1 study, chart

-ECOG PS=Eastern Cooperative Oncology Group Performance Status.
+ECOG PS=Eastern Cooperative Oncology Group performance status.

 References: